 Go to Long Bio

-How much noise can you wring out of an e-drum kit and a fat ol´ archtop guitar?
-Plenty, if you are Swedish power duo Molosser CRUDE, an extremely electric offshoot from the acoustic guitar duo Molosser that launched its trademark, downtuned sound on their debut album Appear last year.
-CRUDE is anything but acoustic, though; the guitar (still downtuned, played by Jahn) is run through two guitar amps and one bass amp, and the e-drums get whacked just as hard as any “real” kit by singer and drummer Tess.
+How much noise can you wring out of a drum kit and a fat ol´ archtop guitar?
+Plenty, if you are Swedish power duo Molosser Crude, an extremely electric offshoot from the downtuned acoustic guitar duo Molosser.
+Crude is anything but acoustic, though; guitarist Jahn runs his instrument (still downtuned) through two guitar amps and one bass amp, and the e-drums that singer/drummer Tess uses in the duo's studio videos get whacked just as hard as the “real” kit she uses on stage.

 The branching out into this hard-riffing territory from an acoustic combo might sound a bit surprising, but those who are familiar with Molosser’s work know that there’s always been an undercurrent of heavier music beneath their dynamic guitar interplay.
 On their debut album, the duo made a very idiosyncratic cover of Soundgarden’s “4th of July”, and last October they released a just as eccentric version of AC/DC’s “Back in Black” in collaboration with Australian Happy Mag to raise funds for Australian wildlife preservation.
 The influence of gnarly blues rock and bands like Kyuss can be traced in their own songs as well.

 “We’ve been aching to dust off the electric stuff for a while now”, says Tess.
 “The acoustic format is great for the dynamic possibilities and as a challenge if you want to do something different from what’s usually connected with that sound, but we both come from a louder, noisier background and CRUDE is a way to use what we’ve learned from the guitar duo but with another kind of energy.”